cimendes/Shredder/README.md

 To properly benchmark metagenomic software a set of golden standards are necessary for fair comparison.
-Shredder is a very simple python tool that aims to recreate the best possible outcome out of a metagenomic analysis process: reads, assembly and bins.
+Shredder is a very simple python tool that aims to recreate a mock community.

 When provided with complete reference sequences, shredder will generate artificial sequencing reads, in Illumina paired-end form, with a given target coverage.
 The reads generates will cover the reference genome uniformly.
-Each read dataset, prior to being (TODO: shuffled and) concatenated in a single metagenomic sequencing dataset, is assembled with SPAdes.
-Each resulting assembly is saved as a Bin file, and all assemblies are concatenated (TODO: ordered by length) into a single metagenomic assembled contigs file.

 ## Dependencies & Installation

-Right now the only dependency is [SPAdes](http://cab.spbu.ru/software/spades/).
-I hope to remove this in the future.
+Right now the only dependency is `shuffle.sh` from BBtools.
+Installation instructions are available [here](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/installation-guide/).
-The easiest way to install this is through conda with the command `conda install -c bioconda spades`.
+You need to add it to your path.

 You can download Shredder by cloning the GitHub repository and adding it to your PATH.